jjmschofield/gocrawl/README.md

 There are some coverage gaps there - so feel free to help raise it if you wish :)

-I've also used [counterfeiter](https://github.com/maxbrunsfeld/counterfeiter) to provide fake generation.
-I'm still in two minds as to whether or not this is helping.
+We've also used [counterfeiter](https://github.com/maxbrunsfeld/counterfeiter) to provide fake generation.
+I'm still in two minds as to whether or not this is helping or hurting.

 If you get failing tests after changing an interface regenerate the fakes with the following: